 Our goal is to invest in 3-5 businesses each year in the Dzaleka region.
-We estimate each small scale investment to be $800 or less.
+We estimate each small scale investment to be $500.

 You can make a direct impact in the life of a refugee or host community family by financially supporting their business development goals.